Grain Valley man says Independence jewelry store swapped Rolex for knock-off

 GRAIN VALLEY, Mo. -- All Jay Campbell wanted was to have a two links removed in the Rolex watch he planned to give to his son.
-Months later he’s suing the jewelry store, claiming the swapped his Rolex for a cheap initiation.
+Months later he’s suing the jewelry store, claiming they swapped his Rolex for a cheap initiation.

 “They buy Rolexes and fix them, “ the Grain Valley resident said, explaining why he chose Gold Rush Exchange last June to work on his Rolex.